Sharwin24/Image-Manipulation-and-Enhancement/README.md

 ## The <code>TextualIMEView</code> class

-The implementation of the view interface.
+The textual implementation of the view interface.
 The class implements the methods and is used for the final program.

+## The <code>GUIView</code> class

+The Graphical implementation of the view interface.
+This class hanles the construction and organization of the graphical user interface for the IME.
+The class also extends JFrame to build the GUI itself.

+## The <code>GUITheme</code> class

+A class to build a color theme for the GUI, supports many color themes like: Dark Theme, Light Theme, Matrix Theme(green and black), and a Retro Theme(red and blue).
+The class offers support to easily add new color themes.

 # The <code>Controller</code> Package